xarray-contrib/xarray-simlab/doc/about.rst

 Python scientific ecosystem.
 More specifically, the packages below have been great sources of inspiration for this project.

-- xarray_: xarray-simlab actually provides an xarray extension for setting and running models.
+- xarray_: xarray-simlab actually provides an xarray extension for setting up and running models.
 - attrs_: a package that allows writing Python classes without boilerplate. xarray-simlab uses and extends attrs for writing processes as succinct Python classes.